-- Home equity loan
+1. Home equity loan

-A HELOC may be a good option if you’re not sure how much you need and when you’ll need it.
-The interest may be tax-deductible in some cases.
+The interest you pay on a home equity loan may be tax-deductible in some cases.
 However, because you’re using your home as collateral, you risk losing the home to foreclosure if you fall behind on payments.

-2. Home equity loan
+2. Home equity line of credit (HELOC)

 3. Pool company financing

 Some pool installation companies offer financing directly to consumers or will arrange financing by forwarding your information to lenders.
 However, financing your pool through the installation company may be more expensive than other options, such as a home equity loan.